Last Updated on July 20, 2021 by Dr. Sanusi Umar, MD

 In another in-vitro study, biotin was found to maintain the sustainability of secondary hair follicles in sheep and promote hair growth (3).
 As the results indicated, supplementation increased the proportion of secondary hair follicles continuing to grow.

-Thus, it’s likely that biotin provided the nutritional elements that the hair follicles needed to reach more optimal states of health.
+Thus, biotin likely provided the nutritional elements that the hair follicles needed to reach more optimal health states.

 It is important to note that this study researched the growth of sheep hair follicles.
 Thus it is not certain how closely these findings would apply to human hair.
 Concentrations ranging from 0.0001 up to 0.6% are generally safe for cosmetic use on humans (2).
 In the future, consumers may